Fundamentals

 Related reading: 409A Valuation vs Preferred Share Price: Why They're Different

-How the 409A Valuation Process Works
+How Does the 409A Valuation Process Work?

-Step 1: Company & Financial Review
+Step 1: What Does the Company and Financial Review Cover?

 • Financial statements